Baby & Toddler Shoe Sizes

 Using a tape measure, measure the length from the heel to the tip of the longest toe.

-For both our My Flexx and My Shoes collections, add ½ inch or 1.3 cm, to the longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.
+For both our My Flexx and My Shoes collections, add ½ inch or 1.3 cm to your child’s longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.

 Baby & Toddler Shoe Size Charts

-My Flexx & My Flexx Boots Size Chart
+My Flexx and My Flexx Boots Size Chart

 My Shoes & My Boots Size Chart

 Tip: If between sizes order the next size up.

 Kids’ feet grow quickly; some toddlers can gain a full shoe size in as little as 6 months!
 To make sure your baby’s shoes still fit properly, it’s best to measure their feet every 2 to 3 months.

 How to check if your baby’s shoes fit

 Indents or red marks on your baby’s feet, or signs of teetering, dragging or discomfort when they walk, usually indicate that shoes are too tight.
 There should be some room — approximately half an inch — between your baby’s toes and the end of the shoe.
 You can check this by gently pressing your thumb at the tip of each shoe while your baby is standing.

 Another way to check that your baby’s shoes are the right fit is by inserting your pinky finger at the back of the heel — it should fit comfortably, without too much room between the foot and the shoe.